This blog post is going to be a little different. No glass talk. I’ve been feeling the need to share this story – so darn it – I’m going to.

 Once upon a time (in April) my husband Dave went to Colorado.
 On the way home, he stopped in Kayenta, Arizona for gas.
 Kayenta is on the Navajo Nation. . . . . .

 BACK TO OUR STORY: Dave stopped to get gas and there was a dog that he had seen 8 months earlier.
-Unfortunately the dog looked much worse.
+Unfortunately, the dog looked much worse.
 He had difficulty standing and was understandably afraid.
 Dave tried to get him into the car but the rez dog ran away.
-Dave chased the dog around the gas station until the dog finally froze in fright and was as stiff as a board.
+After chasing the dog around the gas station, he finally froze from fright and was as stiff as a board.
 Dave picked him up and put him in the truck.
-The rez dog lied there wheezing for the 4 hour ride home.
+The rez dog lied there wheezing for the 4-hour ride home.

 He looked as though he was on his last leg.
 I truly believe he was.
 His breath was labored, he had a huge lump coming out of his neck, he was literally skin and bones, his ears were torn and he had many scars on his face.
 This dog had seen some bad action in his day.
 Dave made an appointment to see our vet.
 I told Dave not to be surprised if the vet said, “Let’s put him down.”
 Dave was shocked and asked me why?
 My husband has the biggest heart for animals.
 He adores them and would have 100 if we had the room.
 At that time we already had three dogs.
 I wasn’t sure if we could handle four.
 He reassured me we would get him healthy and find him a home………..